 Negril Negril And The West, Jamaica Travel Guide

 Digicel and Flow are both main mobile network providers in Jamaica.
-Both have good coverage in Negril.
+Both offer good coverage in Negril.

-Most accommodations, from budget inns to luxury resorts, have free Wi-Fi for guests.
+The majority of lodgings, from budget inns to luxury resorts, have free Wi-Guest wi-fi.
 Quality and speed vary.
 Many restaurants and cafes also have free Wi-Fi.

 Post offices are available in Negril Town.
 Use them for postcards or small packages.
 Inquire about international shipping rates and delivery times.